What to Expect

 - Pain or discomfort 2-3 days POST- OP

 - You will have absorbable sutures hidden under your skin with skin glue on top of your skin.
-It will fall off over the next 2-3 weeks.
+The glue will fall off over the next 2-3 weeks.
+Do not pick at the glue, it is firmly attached to your skin

-- Some people may experience some pain, nausea, or loose stools depending on what you eat after surgery for up to 2 weeks.
+- Some people may experience moderate pain, nausea, or loose stools depending on what you eat after surgery for up to 2 weeks.

 - Unless otherwise directed, you may shower daily with your choice of soap and water to keep your incision clean and help reduce the risk of skin infection.